oleeveeuh/MoE-for-Multimodal-Parkinsons-Disease-Classification-Using-Spiral-Drawings-and-Audio-Recordings/README.md

 # Pipeline Overview
 This study focuses on the latter methods and attempts to expand upon previous deep-learning feature extraction utilizing spiral drawings and audio recordings.
 We do so by devising a model architecture with a Mixture of Experts (MoE) layer that is compatible with multiple datasets of distinct modalities.
 We also draw upon and review previous literature's model training pipelines comprising data preprocessing, data augmentation, and feature extraction per modality.
 Finally, we compare our model's performance on all input combinations with the current state-of-the-art.
 Our methodology allows versatility with model inputs and creates a well-rounded, comprehensive model for PD classification.

-It;'s recommended that
+It is recommended to be familiarized with the datasets in [Data Provenance and Availability](#data-provenance-and-availability) before reviewing the methodology.

 ## Data Preprocessing
+After their respective preprocessing, each dataset is then split into 70/30 train/test groups.
+We use a set random seed for reproducability.

 ### Tabular
 For simplicity, we filter each participant's file to only include data from Static Spiral Test (SST).
 X, Y, Z, time, and pressure columns are extracted from each sample.
 With the context of at-home recordings in mind, we discard Grip Angle data as common stylus devices do not record tilt/stylus orientation.
 However, we may experiment with using it in the future if considering use in professional, clinical environments where high-end technology is available.
-We do notice that some images from the healthy patients had a run-off line, but we chose to use them as is.
+Note: We do notice that some images from the healthy patients had a run-off line, but we chose to use them as is.

 ### Image
 The original spiral images are already centered.
 Additionally, each image is converted to greyscale, resized to 224x224, and normalized.

-\subsubsection{Audio Dataset}
+### Audio
 Each audio file is resampled to 16KHz for the later feature extraction step, and amplitude is normalized between [-1.0, 1.0]

-Each dataset is then split into 70/30 train/test groups.
-We use a set random seed for reproducability.

 ## Data Augmentation
+Data augmentation is applied to address class imbalances and increase the size of our training data.
+Because our datasets are so limited, this step is crucial to increasing the diversity and generalizability of the data.

+### Tabular
+After splitting, our training group consists of 20 PD and 12 control samples.
+To address class imbalance, we apply oversampling to the control group during data augmentation to achieve a balanced distribution.

+**MixUp** augmentation is performed on randomly selected files of the same class [See full paper here]{mixup}.
+MixUp combines data from two different samples using this equation:
+**<pre> x̃ = λxᵢ + (1 − λ)xⱼ  </pre>**

+where **$\tilde{x}$** is the resulting mixed data, **$(x_i, y_i)$** and **$(x_j , y_j)$** are data of two samples from our training group, and **$\lambda$** is a randomly sampled float within [0, 1].
+Due to our class constrained approach, the **$y_i$** and **$y_j$** values remain the same.

+MixUp is applied to 2 randomly selected, with replacement, samples of the same class.
+Because each participant's file varied in number of timestamps - in some cases by more than 2000, we only accepted the pair if the timestamp difference was <300 and padded the shorter sample before mixing.
+We also generated an attention mask to pass into our transformer encoder for later feature extraction.
+The same pair could be chosen multiple times, but each instance used a newly generated **$\lambda$** value.

+We repeat this until the original training set is balanced doubled.
+The process is then rerun with a augmented sample from the **MixUp_2_files** directory and an original file, essentially mixing 3 files.
+Finally, it is run on the **MixUp_3_files** directory.
+This results in a training dataset more than 4x its original size, with 160 samples with an even class distribution.

+### Image
+MixUp was also applied to the image data

+We were initially skeptical of applying MixUp to the image data as this resulted in two spirals in one image, so we opted to also include commonly used geometric transforms, such as resize, color jitter, stretch, and horizontal and vertical flipping.
+Interestingly, MixUp and geometric augmentations performed very similarly (around 92-93\%) accuracy when used to double the training set, with MixUp taking the edge.
+Therefore, we speculate that MixUp may be a viable method despite the single-line nature of our spiral images.

+For each image in the training set, we applied 1, 2, then 3 augmentations and saved the augmented copies.
+No class balancing is required.
+After experimenting with different augmentations available and number of variations to produce, we found that generating 3 variations of the original image with 1, 2, and 3 randomly chosen augmentations from color jitter, horizontal flip, and vertical flip yielded the best results.
+After augmentation, our training dataset is 4x its original size, with 244 samples in total.

+### Audio
+For each recording in the training set, we randomly selected 3 of 4 augmentations (Add Gaussian Noise, Pitch Shift, Time Stretch, Gain) and applied each separately, saving the 3 augmented versions.
+We do not apply multiple augmentations due to the nature of the recordings, hoping to preserve any subtle tremors captured.
+After augmentation, our training dataset is 4x its original size, with 256 samples in total.

 ## Mixture of Experts with Routing Layer
+Our inspiration was drawn from DAMEX
 ## Model Evaluation

 ## Future Works